davewilton/sample-pyton-toolbox-pyt/Readme.md

 ## Tests
 ### unit tests
 Unit tests mock out arcpy for speed.
-Any arcObjects used must be mocked out either locally in the test or globally in the arcpy_mock module
+Any arcpy objects used must be mocked out either locally in the test or globally in the arcpy_mock module

 ### end to end tests